Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Discussion Conclusions

 We believe this work paves the road for several interesting next steps.
 For instance, one can naturally expand the model and solution methods to optimize more than one last trucks per time period (e.g., two per day), if this is necessary due to the operational requirements of some retailer.
 Similarly, while direct lanes for last trucks (as we consider here) are the most natural choice, consolidation savings might be imperative in some other cases (e.g., small-scale retailers).
-Thus, extending this approach to multihop and/or multipath networks, possibly with consolidation capacities and delays, is another non-trivial extension of practical importance.
-Finally, it remains an open problem to design a computationally-efficient algorithm with non-trivial optimality guarantees (better than greedy) for the problem with both inbound and outbound constraints.
+Thus, extending this approach to multihop and multipath networks, possibly with consolidation capacities and delays, is another non-trivial extension of practical importance.
+In terms of solution methods, it remains an open problem to design a computationally-efficient algorithm with non-trivial optimality guarantees (better than greedy) for the problem with both inbound and outbound constraints; and it is of further interest to explore combination of the presented techniques, e.g., using the greedy algorithm as a warm-start strategy for a MIP solver.